gabrielbs/Caroubiel/README.md

 # Caroubiel.

-## Classe de carrossel para programadores feita em jQuery.
+### A jQuery plugin for carousel

-* Evento de Click prev / next
+* Click event for prev / next buttons
-* Evento de Swipe
+* Swipe event
-* Bullets de navegação
+* Bullets of navigation

+This project was created for javascript study